Pan pan pan -- fumes aboard

 - Green Tea – Grossman advises all his patients to take bags of green tea with them and drink plenty of it.

-- Nose sprays – Use a silver solution like Silver Surfer which is carry on friendly and put a few drops in your water.
+- Nose sprays – Use a silver solution like Silver Excelsior which is carry on friendly and put a few drops in your water.
 You should be drinking lots of water and hydrating anyway.

 - Masks – Think about purchasing a face mask with a carbon-activated filter and wear it for the duration of your flight.